 - Failure that follows failure reduces intrinsic motivation and self-efficacy decreasing student's efforts, risk taking, and learning.

 - Extrinsic motivation may increase motivation creating a desire to achieve the reward, but usually not a motivation to learn.

 - Over time students who fail will learn maladaptive behaviors to avoid certain tasks, which creates a self-fulfilling prophecy.

 - Student success is not enough.
 They must personally know what contributed to their success.
 They must understand it was or wasn't effort, strategy, luck, ability, or the task.

 - Most often effort is a condition for success.
 However, many times students equate effort with inability in that if a person has to use a lot of effort, then they are less able, than those who appear to require less effort to achieve similar goals.
 We must understand and help students understand that failure, is not always caused by lack of effort, and effort alone will not insure success.
 The idea, "if it takes a long time to master a problem, then the person must be dumb," must be overcome.

 - All people learn.
 However, they may not be motivated to learn what we want them to learn.
 We need to explore what students know and what they want to learn and then discuss with them how to learned it.
 Remembering it has to start from what is known and what is valued.
 If it is video games, then that must be the place to start.

-- Effective teachers can use verbal interactions (positive statements, encouragement, specific praise, and feedforward - Billy Sharp) to help students decrease maladaptive behaviors, set goals for success, create plans to attain them, and achieve initial and continual success by enabling students to learn positive behaviors to become successful and understand how effort and ability increase; knowledge, skill, and use of learning strategies.
+- Effective teachers use verbal interactions (positive statements, encouragement, specific praise, and feedforward - Billy Sharp) to help learners decrease maladaptive behaviors, set goals for success, create plans to attain them, and achieve initial and continual success by enabling students to learn positive behaviors to become successful and understand how effort and ability increase; knowledge, skill, and use of learning strategies.